 The FinOps Foundation define six principles that serve as guidance for the FinOps professional.
 Why do they specifically call out unit economics?
 What makes it such an important concept?

-Cloud Unit Economics is a system of profit maximization based on objective measurements of how well your organization is performing against not only its FinOps goals but as a business in the market.
+Cloud Unit Economics can be defined as a system of profit maximization based on objective measurements of how well your organization is performing against, not only its FinOps goals, but as a business in the market.
 Cloud Unit Economics achieves these noble goals by leveraging the measurement of marginal cost (a.k.a., unit cost metrics) specific to the development and delivery of cloud-based software and marginal revenue (a.k.a., unit revenue metrics).

 By calculating the difference between marginal cost and marginal revenue, you can determine where your cloud operations break even and begin to generate a profit — an important concept in economics overall and one of the most effective ways to make data-driven business decisions regarding your cloud investment.

 This document was written mostly with commercial SaaS and cloud-driven commercial organizations in mind.
 But, Cloud Unit Economics can be applied to other types of organizations.
 While most companies measure their success in revenue or profit, a public sector organization (e.g., federal, state, or local government) or nonprofit does not.
 Instead, value is typically measured in terms of the success (or failure) of the delivery of civic goods or services.